top of page

 Stone/day 4: Serbian border

 Waiting at the border to cross, the landscape is sparse and open.
-I pick up this hard, terse little stone and hold it as I wait.
+I pick up this hard, terse little stone and hold it in my hand as I wait.

 Stone/day 5: Bosnia